Camping in Olympic National Park is one of the best ways to explore the breathtaking Olympic Peninsula.

 Heart O’ the Hills Campground

 Kids love the fun summer ranger programs.
 Plus, the campground is just a few miles from Port Angeles, making it one of the most easily accessible in the park.

-The campground is open year round.
-However, the area receives heavy snow in the winters, making it walk-in only while snow is on the ground.
+Heart O’ the Hills is open year round.
+However, the area receives heavy snow in the winter, making it walk-in only when snow is on the ground.

 Learn more about Heart O’ the Hills Campground.

 The campground is open year round.
 It contains 88 non-reservable spots and is RV friendly (up to 21 feet).
 Flush toilets, running water, and an RV dump station are available.